empear-analytics/docker-codescene-nginx-self-signed-ssl/README.md

-In both the reverse proxy setup and the standalone version, the `/resources` directory (for the database) and the `/codescene-data` directory, which contains directories you can use for the repos to analyze and for the analysis results, are bound to local directories in this repository.
+In both the reverse proxy setup and the standalone version, the `/resources` directory (for the database) and the `/codescene-data` directory (contains directories you can use for the repos/projects to analyze and for the analysis results) are bound to local directories in this repository.

 This configuration is intended for demonstration and debugging.
 In a